Bluetooth

 Bluetooth interfaces

-On Ubuntu Core there are two interfaces which define the communication of the Bluetooth stack:
+On Ubuntu Core there are two interfaces that define permissions for the Bluetooth stack:

 Installation